German submarine U-36 (1936): First war patrol

 U-36 was at sea when the war broke out, having set out from Wilhelmshaven on 31 August 1939.
 She arrived in Kiel on 6 September and the following day departed for her first war patrol.
 She then patrolled the North Sea for three weeks, hoping to catch ships traveling between Britain and Scandinavia carrying war supplies.
 During this patrol, the boat sank two steamers, Truro and Silesia—one British and the other from neutral Sweden—carrying British produce.

 Seahorse, a British submarine, later fired on U-36 and subsequently claimed to have sunk her, although in fact the torpedo missed.
 On 27 September Fröhlich and his crew captured another Swedish vessel, Algeria, which he proceeded to escort back to Germany as the patrol came to an end.
 She returned to her berth in Kiel at the end of September, where she remained until December.
-During her first patrol, U-36 was also credited with having laid the mine that sank the Norwegian freighter, Solaas.